stbaer/nodes-each/README.md

 # nodes-each

-> Loop through a NodeList

-Loop through a NodeList (e.g. the result of querySelectorAll).
+> Loop through a NodeList (e.g. the result of querySelectorAll).

 ## nodesEach (array, callback[, scope])